 Why it matters

-Whether you are a 'provider of a GPAI model' determines whether the Act's most technical documentation and copyright obligations land on you or on your supplier.
-Fine-tuning teams can cross that line without realising it.
+Whether you are a 'provider of a GPAI model' determines whether the Act's most technical documentation and copyright obligations land on you or stay with your supplier.
+Fine-tuning teams can cross the significant-modification line without realising it — and with Commission enforcement powers live from 2 August 2026, the cost of getting that call wrong is about to become concrete.

 Who is affected